Similarity of Neural Network Representations Revisited: CCA and Linear Regression

 \subsection{Projection-Weighted CCA}

-\citet{morcos2018insights} proposed to compute projection-weighted canonical correlation as: where the $\mathbf{x}_j$ are the columns of $X$, and the $\mathbf{h}_i$ are the canonical variables formed by projecting $X$ to the canonical coordinate frame.
-Below, we show that if we modify $\bar \rho_\text{PW}$ by squaring the dot products and $\rho_i$, we recover linear regression.
-Specifically:
+Let $X$ be an $n \times p_1$ matrix and $Y$ be an $n \times p_2$ matrix, with $p_1 \leq p_2$. \citet{morcos2018insights} proposed to compute projection-weighted canonical correlation as: where the $\mathbf{x}_j$ are the columns of $X$, and the $\mathbf{h}_i$ are the canonical variables formed by projecting $X$ to the canonical coordinate frame.
+Below, we show that if we modify $\bar \rho_\text{PW}$ by squaring the dot products and $\rho_i$, we recover linear regression.:

 Our derivation begins by forming the SVD $Q_X^\text{T} Q_Y = U \Sigma V^\text{T}$. $\Sigma$ is a diagonal matrix of the canonical correlations $\rho_i$, and the matrix of canonical variables $H = Q_X U$.
 Then $R^2_\text{MPW}$ is: